mesosphere/dcos-commons/docs/pages/tutorials/secrets-tutorial.md

 ```

-## Install Service with Secrets
+## Install the Service with Secrets

 The `hello-world` package includes a sample YAML file for secrets.
-Please examine the following `examples/secrets.yml` file to grasp how secrets are declared:
+The `examples/secrets.yml` file demonstrates how secrets are declared:

 ```
 name: {{FRAMEWORK_NAME}}